Glytcher/CDisplayEX-DiscordRichPresence/README.md

 }
 ```

+- smallImage can also be set to `mallogo`, to use the MyAnimeList logo instead
-- smallImageText is the text that will show when you hover over the small AniList logo
+- smallImageText is the text that will show when you hover over the small AniList/MAL logo
 - closeTime is the time (in seconds) the script will stay active after CDisplayEX has been closed

 ## Todo

-- [x] Config JSON file
-- [ ] Less hardcoding
-- [ ] Combine and make some functions smaller
 - [ ] Make findProcessIdByName() only return PID instead of filtering the lazy way with the current for loop trick
-- [x] Make closing the script easier
 - [ ] Toggle option
-- [ ] Notifications
+- [ ] Handle multiple CDisplayEX instances
-- [x] Add requirements.txt for easy installation of dependencies